socrata/connectors/ArcGIS Server/README.md

 automatically
 6. Click the "Query (GET)" button

-Then copy the URL fro your browser's URL bar
+Then copy the URL for your browser's URL bar